abelmorad/TryHackMe-SOC1-Snort_LiveAttack/README.md

 - Access to the TryHackMe platform

 ## 3. Procedures
-**Brute-Force Scenario**
+  ### Brute-Force Scenario
-  - Start Snort in sniffer mode and try to figure out the attack source, service, and port.
+    -- Start Snort in sniffer mode and try to figure out the attack source, service, and port.
-    --